-Two compulsory lectures (with own and other students' presentations).
+Participation in two compulsory lectures (with respectively own and other students' presentations).
 At least two of three discussion notes must be delivered and approved.
-At least one of the notes should be written in pair, and at least one should be written alone.
+At least one of the notes should be written in a pair, and at least one should be written alone.
 One of the notes should be presented orally in class.
 Approved activities are valid until the next time the course is given.
 No re-examination is offered.

 Minimum requirements for entrance to higher education in Norway (generell studiekompetanse)